serverless/event-gateway/_docs/access_control.md

 Key management is generally considered one of the most painful issues in security.
 Pain points:

-* When using tokens without any key management, you quickly get to a point where the system is expensive and error-prone to mange.
+* When using tokens without any key management, you quickly get to a point where the system is expensive and error-prone to manage.
 * If a team has to interface with a changing set of external functions / orgs / topics, they will have a token for each one, and they will spend a ton of energy keeping track of the tokens.
 * If a team wants to revoke access for a user, they need to have kept records (maybe an excel doc or something)